How do you know what sections you need to include in your business plan when you are creating your business plan at the very first time?

 - Competitive Advantages

 - Marketing Strategy

 - Exit Strategy

 - SWOT Analysis

 - Balance Sheet

-When you write your business plan, you don’t have to stick to the exact sample business plan outline.
-Instead, use the sections that make the most sense for your business and your needs.
+Remember, when you write your business plan, it's not mandatory to include all the above sections into your business plan.
+Instead, use the sections that are relevant to your business and your needs.

 Business Plan Software

-The Upmetrics’ business plan software provides you with a step-by-step guide to create your business plan.
+The Upmetrics business plan software can help you to customize your business plan and provides you a step-by-step guide to create your business plan.
 You can save your plan online and update it any time, or download it as a PDF or DOC file.
 You can share business plan online with investors or any other important person with upmetrics easily.